Join the practice

 A very warm welcome from Hedge End Medical Centre.

-If you live within the Hedge End or Botley areas (see boundary area below) and wish to register as a new patient, you can either download the new patient questionnaire or pick it up from in the surgery.
-Please bring the completed form, with the relevant identification, to the surgery.
-We are unable to accept it electronically.
+If you live within the Hedge End or Botley areas (see boundary area below) and wish to register as a new patient, you can either download the New Patient Registration Form or pick it up from in the surgery.

 Live within boundary area?